mstrhh/ocaml-samples/README.md

 - a try at [timing the hash functions](test_cryptokit.ml) from Cryptokit.Hash
 - a little [helper when compiling](watch_and_exec.ml) programs or the like: execute command when file changes
 - the sort_*.ml files are ocaml shell scripts that show the sort progression in a Graphics window

+Please have fun improving, extending and modifying the files.